| | |

 How to install a gate using your existing fence

 Screw one side of the hinges to the fence post, align the gate between the adjoining gate posts, and screw the other side of the hinges to the gate.
-Do this for the top and the bottom, making sure to use a leveler.
+Do this for the top and the bottom, using a leveler.
 It should be attached so that the bottom is about an inch off the ground.

 Turn a existing fence into a gate